 “[A] Christian sees a mirror image of the Godhead, of divine will, in every single thing in the world.
 The universe contains the sacrificed Godhead, and this reflected image of the Godhead was called in esoteric Christianity ‘the kingdom’.
 What the kingdom meant to them was the divine will raying back to them multiplied a million times.
 The kingdom was the creative power of Atma, the living force of Buddhi in us, the creative force working in the outside world.”
 (In Anthroposophy, true Christianity is Anthroposophy itself.)

 Atma, as described by Steiner, is the highest evolutionary stage of human consciousness.
 Buddhi is a second, lower stage, consisting of the transformed etheric body — one of the three nonphysical bodies that humans possess, according to Steiner.
-(Mana, not mentioned in this quotation, is the third, still lower stage, consisting of the transformed astral body — another of our three nonphysical bodies).
+(Manas, not mentioned in this quotation, is the third, still lower stage, consisting of the transformed astral body — another of our three nonphysical bodies).

 Steiner's vision was Christian, in a sense.
 It was also Hindu, in a sense (Atma, Buddhi...).
 Steiner placed great emphasis on Christ, teaching that Christ is a key embodiment of divine will.
 On the other hand, he also said that Christ is the Sun God, one of the vast panoply of gods inhabiting our polytheistic universe.
 [See "Sun God".]
 Thus, Christ — like all other beneficent beings — is a fulfillment of the Godhead.
 Thus, we may find the Godhead in Christ.

 The Godhead is a spirit that incarnates in true existence (false existence incarnates evil or it has no spiritual component at all).
 The Godhead, incarnated in Christ and enduring Christ's Passion (the Crucifixion), sacrificed itself for our sake.
 We ourselves can follow the world process that, if properly unfolded, will lead to our Christ-informed spiritual evolution — toward our own divinity, which may be considered the ultimate fulfillment of the Godhead.

 The Godhead is beyond our current comprehension and, in a manner of speaking, the Godhead is outside our universe.
 The Godhead may be deemed the mysterious trinity standing above all ranks of gods — it is the transcendent union of Father, Son, and Holy Ghost, or Brahma, Shiva, Vishnu.
 In this sense, the Godhead is a union of three separate, highest gods.
 [See "Trinity".]
 All that exists — including the gods — arises from the Godhead and aspires to realize the Godhead.
 But, Steiner said, we cannot expect to understand the ultimate activities or purposes of divine will, at least not yet.
 [See "Origins".]
 The Godhead lies beyond.
-For our pragmatic purposes, trying to understand how to live and what to think, we should direct our gaze at the gods who are more directly involved in the life of our solar system, our planet, and ourselves.
+Steiner taught that for our pragmatic purposes, trying to understand how to live and what to think, we should direct our gaze at the gods who are more directly involved in the life of our solar system, our planet, and ourselves.

 God the Father